Your Berkeley lab's WordPress has 40 plugins and the publications page still loads in eight seconds

 Exactly what you get

 You get a WordPress site that handles your Berkeley research center's publication archive, member directory, or advocacy campaign as structured, fast, maintainable software, not a tower of plugins.
-It can connect to a CRM (Customer Relationship Management) for member and donor data, a custom website front end for richer interactions, and business intelligence dashboards for campaign metrics.
+It can connect to a CRM (Customer Relationship Management) for member and donor data, a custom website front end for richer interactions, and business intelligence (BI) dashboards for campaign metrics.
 Updates stop being something you dread.

 How to choose a developer in Berkeley